Ways to reduce the risk of COVID-19 through air ventilation, air conditioning and air cleaning.

 Guidelines for ventilation have been published by The Tenancy Services at MBIE.
 See Ventilation standard - Tenancy Services, Ministry of Business, Innovation and Employment

-The Ministry of Health provides guidance for decreasing the risk of infection in a household where somebody has COVID-19. (more information available here).
+The Ministry of Health provides guidance for decreasing the risk of infection in a household where somebody has COVID-19 (more information available at COVID-19: Isolating from others).

 Most commercial buildings have HVAC systems.
 These systems can carry out multiple functions including heating or cooling the air, exchanging stale air for fresh air, altering the humidity, and cleaning the air to remove pollutants, pollen, or dust.
 The removal of fungi, bacteria and viruses requires specialist systems designed for that purpose.